NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/windows/_installation_for_Windows.rst

 **System Requirements**

-The following system requirements are necessary to install and use TensorRT Model Optimizer - Windows:
+The following system requirements are necessary to install and use Model Optimizer - Windows:

 +-------------------------+-----------------------------+
 | OS                      |  Windows                    |